How to Apply

 Official transcripts (statement of marks) may be sent in either of two ways:

-- The Graduate School prefers that your educational credentials be evaluated by WES (World Education Services) or another NACES (National Association of Credential Evaluation Services) member.
+- Transcript Evaluation: the Graduate School prefers that your educational credentials be evaluated by WES (World Education Services), ECE (Educational Credential Evaluators), IEE (International Education Evaluations), SpanTran (The Evaluation Company), or another NACES (National Association of Credential Evaluation Services) member.
 Please Note: The evaluation must be on a course-by-course basis.

-- The other option is to have one official copy of your transcript (statement of marks), as well as a copy of the degree certificate (if applicable), from each college or university at which you have been enrolled or are currently enrolled sent directly to the NDSU Graduate School.
+Official Transcript: the other option is to have one official copy of your transcript (statement of marks), as well as a copy of the degree certificate (if applicable), from each college or university at which you have been enrolled or are currently enrolled sent directly to the NDSU Graduate School.
 Documents must be sent in the original sealed and stamped envelope, with the seal, stamp, or signature of the Registrar (or equivalent) over the flap closure of the envelope.
+An evaluation of an official transcript by Graduate School staff takes at least two weeks.

 - Please note: If our staff is unable to perform an evaluation of your transcript(s), we reserve the right to require that you have a course-by-course evaluation completed and submitted by an approved NACES member.
 We will notify you if this additional requirement is needed.